Coming to UBC, you might find that there’s a lot to navigate.

 Your mental health and physical health are the most important things, and you should attend to them as much as you do your studies.

 Make sure to always ask yourself how you’re feeling!
 Trust us with this one—neglecting your mental health can lead to pent-up moodiness and can impact you long term.
-Identify which self-care strategies work the best for you, so you can always fall back on them when you have to.
+Identify which self-care strategies work best for you, so you can always fall back on them when you have to.

 A couple of strategies that have worked out super well for us are:

-- Getting affirmations from Kate Allan’s self-care-promoting art
+- Browsing Kate Allan’s self-care-promoting art

 - Exercising regularly (and maintaining good posture)